haktical/Zeal/README.md

 - `/buffs`
   - **Description:** Outputs the players buff timers to the chat only if they are using OldUI.

+- `/blueconfix`
+  - **Aliases:** `/bcf`
+	- **Description:** Changes the default dark blue /con color to use User Color 17.
+This will need to be manually set by the user (it defaults to white so be careful!) but can be set to any color you want.
+For clarity, this is under Options -> Colors and the color numbered "17" on that screen.
 ___
 ### Binds
 - Cycle through nearest NPCs